ybychenok/terraform-aws-airship-ecs-service/README.md

 ```

-## Simple ECS Service on ECS with ALB Attached and no autoscaling
+## Simple ECS Service on EC2-ECS with ALB Attached and no autoscaling

 ```hcl